symmetry

 follows a link to an essay in the Royal Society of Chemistry’s Historical Group

 Newsletter and summary of papers: CATALYTIC.
-This deals with a commerical
+This deals with a

-failures.
+materials failures.

 SECTION

-XVI: DEVELOPMENT OF ELECTRONIC CONCEPTS
+XVI: DEVELOPMENT OF ELECTRONIC THEORIES

 OF VALENCE